MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Edge of Stability; Bifurcation Theory.
   - <details><summary>Digest</summary> The paper explores the Edge of Stability (EoS) phenomenon observed in the evolution of the largest eigenvalue of the loss Hessian during gradient descent (GD) training.
 It demonstrates that GD trajectories, when EoS occurs, align on a specific bifurcation diagram, independent of initialization, and provides rigorous proofs for this trajectory alignment in specific network architectures.

-- Scaling Laws Do Not Scale. [[paper]](https://arxiv.org/abs/2307.03201)
-  - Fernando Diaz, Michael Madaio.
-  - Key Word: Neural Scaling Laws.
-  - <details><summary>Digest</summary> This papepr challenges the notion of scaling laws in artificial intelligence (AI) models, arguing that as dataset sizes increase, the diverse values and preferences of different communities represented in the data may not align with the metrics used to evaluate model performance.

-- Absorbing Phase Transitions in Artificial Deep Neural Networks. [[paper]](https://arxiv.org/abs/2307.02284)
-  - Keiichi Tamai, Tsuyoshi Okubo, Truong Vinh Truong Duy, Naotake Natori, Synge Todo.
-  - Key Word: Phase Transitions; Neural Scaling Laws.
-  - <details><summary>Digest</summary> This paper presents a framework for understanding the behavior of finite artificial deep neural networks by drawing parallels to universal critical phenomena in absorbing phase transitions.
-The authors investigate order-to-chaos transitions in fully-connected feedforward and convolutional neural networks, demonstrating that these transitions exist even in finite networks and that the architecture influences the universality class of the transition.
-Finite-size scaling is also successfully applied, allowing for a semi-quantitative description of signal propagation dynamics.

 - How Deep Neural Networks Learn Compositional Data: The Random Hierarchy Model. [[paper]](https://arxiv.org/abs/2307.02129)
   - Leonardo Petrini, Francesco Cagnetta, Umberto M. Tomasini, Alessandro Favero, Matthieu Wyart.
   - Key Word: Synonymic Invariance; Random Hierarchy Model.